 What Is The CCPA?

-The CCPA, or California Consumer Privacy Act of 2018, is a new personal data protection law that is going into effect in the State of California.
+The CCPA, or California Consumer Privacy Act of 2018, is a new personal data protection law going into effect in California.
 As businesses continue to collect and use personal information in new ways, the CCPA aims to regulate what data they can collect, who they can collect it from, and how companies need to manage their consumer data.

 The CCPA follows in the footsteps of similar legislation passed in Europe in 2016 called the General Data Protection Regulation (GDPR).
-In the light of recent consumer data breaches such as those which happened to Target and Equifax, as well as the Cambridge Analytica / Facebook scandal, consumers are beginning to demand more rights as far as their data is concerned.
+In the light of recent consumer data breaches such as those that happened to Target and Equifax and the Cambridge Analytica / Facebook scandal, consumers are beginning to demand more rights as far as their data is concerned.

-Although California is the first state in the United States to pass such legislation, there are nine additional states working on similar legislation.
+Although California is the first state in the United States to pass such legislation, nine additional states are working on similar legislation.
 It is only a matter of time before more states pass consumer data protection laws.

 What Does The CCPA Do?

-We will be discussing some of the finer details about what the CCPA entails a little later on in this article.
-First, let’s find out if your business must be CCPA compliant with a quick summary of the law to give you the general idea.
+We will discuss some of the finer details about what the CCPA entails a little later in this article.
+First, let’s find out if your business must be CCPA compliant with a quick summary of the law to give you a general idea.

 CCPA Quick Facts:

-- The CCPA is an extensive law that gives consumers a certain set of rights relating to their personal data.
+- The CCPA is an extensive law that gives consumers certain rights relating to their personal data.

 - The law gives consumers the right to notice, request, delete, and opt-out.
 It also gives them the right to request a copy of their data from a company and exercise their privacy rights.